leucos/ansible-tuto/README.md

 ## Contributing

-Thanks to all people who have contributed to this tutorial !
+Thanks to all people who have contributed to this tutorial :

+* mxxcon
+* Hartmut Goebel
+* Chris Schmitz
+* Alexis Gallagher
+* Justin Garrison
+* Pierre-Gilles Levallois
+* Benny Wong
+* David Golden
+* Patrick Pelletier
+* Ruud Kamphuis
+* Victor Boivie

 I've been using Ansible almost since it's birth, but I learned a lot in the process of writing it.
 If you want to jump in, it's a great way to